Driver License Restriction Codes

 Except Tractor/Trailer (T) Restriction : Commercial (CDL) drivers who passed their driving skills test in a class "A" vehicle, but the pulling unit only had a Gross Vehicle Weight Rate (GVWR) of 26,000 pounds or less, must be restricted from operating a commercial vehicle that has a pulling unit with a GVWR of 26,001 pounds or more.

-Variance (V) Restriction : (CDL/CLP) Allows the driver to operate a commercial vehicle only with a varance letter or SPE certificate in their immediate possession.
+Variance (V) Restriction : (CDL/CLP) Allows the driver to operate a commercial vehicle only with a variance letter or SPE certificate in their immediate possession.

-No Cargo in Tank (X) Restriction : (CDL/CLP) For applicant who has applied for a commercial Learner's Permit (CLP) and passed a written examination for a Tank "N" endorcement wiill be restricted on the CLP to no cargo in tank.
+No Cargo in Tank (X) Restriction : (CDL/CLP) For applicant who has applied for a Commercial Learner's Permit (CLP) and passed a written examination for a Tank "N" endorsement will be restricted on the CLP to no cargo in tank.

 No Full Airbrake (Z) Restriction : (CDL) Disallows operation of a vehicle with full airbrakes, when the skills test is completed in vehicle with air/hydraulic brakes.